-Pupils can expect between 10 to 20 hours a week of mainstream lessons with an additional adult present to support them, including daily support in tutor groups in the mornings.
+All pupils can expect between 10 to 20 hours a week of mainstream lessons with an additional adult present to support them, including daily support in tutor groups in the mornings.
+Those pupils within the full specialist provision can expect to have an additional adult in every lesson.

 Where pupils choose to access it, they are also supported for up to an additional hour a day through the nurture social time clubs; homework club is also available after school or lunchtimes.
 Pupils will have a S&L therapist to support them and teaching/support staff in a targeted lesson at least once a week.